pm4ml/on-premise-deploy/README.md

 You can use this repository to help with the core connector development.
 Developers can follow the following guidelines to run dependent services and simulators locally on their machines.

-- Disable the service `sim-backend` in docker-compose.yaml file incase if you are developing the core connector which supports inbound.
+- Disable the service `sim-backend` in docker-compose.yaml fileif you are developing a core connector which supports inbound.

 ### Testing outbound transfer from core-connector